ken1882/battle-puno/README.md

   - **Wild/Wild Draw/Wild Chaos:** 50.<br>

 ## Game Modes:
   - **Traditional:** Traditional uno game.
-No Trade/Wild Chaos/Discard All card.
+The one played all cards in hand or the last stand wins.
+(You can choose whether add Trade/Wild Chaos/Discard All card to deck since they're not in original uno game.)<br>
   - **Battle Puno!:**
   All cards are available in this mode.
 Every player begins with 200 hitpoints, when a number card is played, add its number to damage pool, if the card played is zero, the user can choose whether reset the damage pool or +10 to it.
 Whoever have no more card to play(or just don't wanna play one in the turn) and have to draw from the deck, his/her loses the hitpoints equal to the number in damage pool, resets the damage pool afterward and discards those cards.
   When the games end, every player loses the hitpoints equal to the sum of card points he/she left in the hand, then add the hitpoints left to the score(subtract if hp is negative).
-  The player reach 500 scores wins the game.
+  The player who reach 500 scores first wins the game, and players are ranked by the score.<br>
  - **Death Match:**:
  Most are same as **Battle Puno!**, but when the number of card in player's hand is less than the number had at beginning, draws the card from deck until the number met.
 If the deck is out of card, shuffle the discarded cards as the deck.
 In rare situation, the cards played are all in the damage pool and no card in deck; resets the damage pool and shuffle those cards as deck.